2009 Australian Open – Men's singles final: Significance

 The defeat brought Federer to tears as he came to terms with his loss.
 Following the final, tennis analyst Bud Collins proposed that Federer might never win another major as long as Nadal was playing tennis.
-For years this was partially true in the sense that Federer won four majors since this final, but indeed had not beaten Nadal in three subsequent Grand Slam meetings.
-Federer lost to Nadal once more at the French Open finals in 2011 and Federer lost to Nadal twice more at the Australian Open semifinals in 2012 and 2014.
-It would not be until the 2017 Australian Open that two would meet again in a Grand Slam final, that time ending in the 35 year-old Federer's five-set victory that claimed his 18th singles major and subsequently set new tennis records from it.
+For years this was partially true in that Federer won four majors after this final, but indeed did not beat Nadal in three subsequent Grand Slam meetings.
+Federer lost to Nadal once more at the French Open final in 2011, and Federer lost to Nadal twice more at the Australian Open semifinals in 2012 and 2014.
+It would not be until the 2017 Australian Open that two would meet again in a Grand Slam final, ending in the 35-year-old Federer's five-set victory that claimed his 18th singles major and set new tennis records.

-Until his 2017 Australian Open victory, Federer had not beaten Nadal in a Grand Slam since the 2007 Wimbledon final and many analysts pointed to the 2009 Australian Open final as the match which severely compromised Federer's belief that he could win against Nadal in a major.
+Until his 2017 Australian Open victory, Federer had not beaten Nadal in a Grand Slam since the 2007 Wimbledon final, and many analysts pointed to the 2009 Australian Open final as the match which severely compromised Federer's belief that he could win against Nadal in a major.
 Mats Wilander proposed that Federer had developed a mental block while playing against Nadal and that their rivalry had become one-sided and predictable after this match.
 Tennis Channel commentator Justin Gimelstob referred to Federer's loss as a type of 'collateral damage' in which Federer not only lost a tennis match but also lost his last remaining stronghold to Nadal, having lost major finals to him on clay, grass, and hard courts in succession.

-As such, many believed that Nadal's victory over Federer would bring about a permanent change in the tennis rankings as Nadal was then clearly the number one player over Federer after the Swiss had held that title for over four-and-a-half years consecutively with Nadal being the second best for nearly three years of that.
+As such, many believed that Nadal's victory over Federer would bring about a permanent change in the tennis rankings, as Nadal was then clearly the number-one player over Federer after the Swiss had held that title for over four-and-a-half years consecutively with Nadal being the second-best for nearly three years of that.
 Later in the year, however, Nadal would lose at the French Open for the first time when he lost to Robin Söderling in the fourth round.
 Söderling would eventually reach the final, before losing to Federer, who by winning the French Open for the first (and only) time completed his own Career Grand Slam and equalled Pete Sampras' then-record of 14 Major titles.
-Nadal later withdrew from Wimbledon due to a knee injury, while Federer, who lost to Nadal in the previous year's final, would regain the title after outlasting Andy Roddick 16-14 in a five-set epic and return to world number one in the rankings, displacing Nadal who dropped to No. 2 as a result of being unable to defend the Wimbledon title which he won in 2008.
+Nadal later withdrew from Wimbledon due to a knee injury, while Federer, who lost to Nadal in the previous year's final, would regain the title after outlasting Andy Roddick 16–14 in a five-set epic and return to world number one in the rankings, displacing Nadal who dropped to No. 2 as a result of being unable to defend the Wimbledon title which he won in 2008.
 Just as Federer rebounded during the rest of 2009, Nadal would return from injury in 2010 to win 3 consecutive grand slams, the French Open, Wimbledon, and the US Open (completing his Career Grand Slam at a record 24 years of age).